mkachuee/PlainYogurt/README.md

 Getting started:
 	Installs django on Ubuntu.
 Similar for Macs.
 If you're using windows... good luck

-1.1 git clone from our repo
-2. cd MainProject
-3. python manage.py runserver (might need to use python3 manange.py runserver if your default python is 2.7)
-4. On web browser, go to http://127.0.0.1:8000 (local host port 8000) to see website

-Setting up database:
-1. Install Mysql v5.5 or up
-2. Log into mysql using root (mysql -u root -p)

 1. Install django for your environment https://docs.djangoproject.com/en/1.10/intro/install/ 1.1 git clone git://github.com/django/django.git